theforeman/foreman-ansible-modules/README.md

 Satellite 6.2 | 6.2.z

 ## Ansible Version

-Please note that you need ansible >= 2.3 to use these modules.
+Please note that you need Ansible >= 2.3 to use these modules.
+As we're using Ansible's [documentation fragment](https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#documentation-fragments) feature, that was introduced in Ansible 2.8, `ansible-doc` prior to 2.8 won't be able to display the module documentation, but the modules will still run fine with `ansible` and `ansible-playbook`.